eddwebster/football_analytics/README.md

 *    [Zonal Marking](http://www.zonalmarking.net/)

 ## News Articles
+*    [Data experts are becoming football's best signings](https://www.bbc.co.uk/news/business-56164159) (05/03/2021) by Justin Harper for BBC News
+*    [Man City’s Big Winter Signing Is a Former Hedge Fund Brain](https://www.bloombergquint.com/markets/man-city-s-big-winter-signing-is-a-former-hedge-fund-brain) (31/01/2021) by David Dellier and Adam Blenford for Bloomberg
-*    [How data is pushing Twitter scouts and bloggers into football's big time](https://www.theguardian.com/football/2021/feb/27/how-data-is-pushing-twitter-scouts-and-bloggers-into-footballs-big-time) (27/02/2021) by [Paul MacInnes](https://twitter.com/PaulMac) in The Guardian
+*    [How data is pushing Twitter scouts and bloggers into football's big time](https://www.theguardian.com/football/2021/feb/27/how-data-is-pushing-twitter-scouts-and-bloggers-into-footballs-big-time) (27/02/2021) by [Paul MacInnes](https://twitter.com/PaulMac) for The Guardian
 *    [Revealed: expected goals being used in football's war against match-fixing](https://www.theguardian.com/football/2021/feb/13/expected-goals-being-used-in-football-war-against-match-fixing-data) (13/02/2021) by Sean Ingle for The Guardian
 *    ['What we do isn't rocket science': how Midtjylland started football's data revolution](https://www.theguardian.com/football/2020/oct/25/what-we-do-isnt-rocket-science-how-fc-midtjylland-started-footballs-data-revolution) (25/10/2020) by Sean Ingle for The Guardian
 *    [How the volunteers of data website Transfermarkt became influential players at European top football clubs](https://www.ftm.nl/artikelen/transfermarkt-volunteers-european-football) (18/12/2020) by Pepihn Keppel and Tom Claessens